slandau3/chatroom/README.md

 ```

 ## Client
-To communicate with the server / act as a member in the chat, we can use `nc` via;
+To communicate with the server / act as a member in the chat, we can use `nc` via:

 ```
 nc localhost 8888